Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Half-Space and Maximal Closed Set Separation in Closure Systems

-In this section we formulate some results concerning the computational complexity of the following decision problem: \begin{description} \item[\sc \HSP~(HSS)~Problem:] \emph{Given} a closure system $(E, \cl_\cc)$ with $|E| < \infty$ via $\cc$ and non-empty subsets $A,B \subseteq E$, \emph{decide} whether $A$ and $B$ are half-space separable in $\cl_\cc$, or not. \end{description} For algebraic reason we disregard the degenerate case of $A= \emptyset$ or $B= \emptyset$.
+In this section we first formulate some results concerning the computational complexity of the following decision problems: \begin{problem}[\sc The \HSP~(HSS)~Problem] \emph{Given} a closure system $(E, \cl_\cc)$ with $|E| < \infty$ via $\cc$ and non-empty subsets $A,B \subseteq E$, \emph{decide} whether $A$ and $B$ are half-space separable in $\cl_\cc$, or not. \end{problem}

+For algebraic reasons we disregard the degenerate case of $A= \emptyset$ or $B= \emptyset$.
 Furthermore, similarly to the infinite closure system over $\Rd$ defined by the family of all convex hulls in $\Rd$, we suppose that the (abstract) closure system is given \textit{implicitly}.
 More precisely, we assume that $\clSystemcc$ is given by the corresponding closure operator $\rho$, which returns $\rho(X)$ for any $X \subseteq E$ in \textit{unit} time.
 Accordingly, we characterize the complexity of the algorithms by the number of closure operator calls they require.
 The assumption that $\cl_\cc$ is given implicitly (or intensionally) is natural, as $|\cl_\cc|$ can be exponential in $|E|$.

-Clearly, the answer for an instance of the HSS problem is always ``{\sc No}'' whenever $\cc(A) \cap \cc(B) \neq \emptyset$.
+Clearly, the solution of an instance of the HSS problem is always ``{\sc No}'' whenever $\cc(A) \cap \cc(B) \neq \emptyset$.
 However, as shown in the example below, the converse of the implication is not true, i.e., the disjointness of the closures of $A$ and $B$ does not imply their half-space separability in $\cl$.

-\begin{Example} Consider the set $E \subset \mathbb{R}^2$ consisting of the seven points in Fig.~\ref{fig:nonkakutani} and the $\alpha$-closure system $(E,\cC_\convexhull)$ defined in (\ref{eq:convexhull}).
+\begin{Example} Consider the set $E \subset \mathbb{R}^2$ consisting of the six points in Fig.~\ref{fig:nonkakutani} and the $\alpha$-closure system $(E,\cC_\convexhull)$ defined in (\ref{eq:convexhull}).
 Though $\{u,v\}$ and $\{x,y,w\}$ are both closed (i.e., belong to $\cC_\convexhull$) and disjoint, they are not half-space separable in $\cC_\convexhull$, as $z$ can be added to neither of the sets without violating the disjointness property of half-space separation. \end{Example}